The Meaning of Love the Lord Your God

-Although you might have learned about the Ten Commandments in Sunday School growing up, or from studying the Old Testament in the Bible, Jesus gives us only two specific orders in the New Testament.
+Although you might have learned about the ten commandments in Sunday School growing up, or from studying the Old Testament in the Bible, Jesus gives us only two specific orders in the New Testament.
 Rooted in kindness and love, these messages show us what we should strive for on a daily basis.

-Ten Commandments in the Old Testament
+About the Ten Commandments in the Old Testament

 In order to better understand the New Testament commandments, it’s best to start at the beginning - with the original 10 laws given to us by our God.